Une vie (novel)

-Une vie ('One Life') also known as L'Humble Vérité ('The Humble Truth') and often translated as A Woman's Life, is the first novel written by Guy de Maupassant.
+Une vie ('One Life' or 'A Life') also known as L'Humble Vérité ('The Humble Truth') and often translated as A Woman's Life, is the first novel written by Guy de Maupassant.
 It was serialised in 1883 in the Gil Blas, then published in book form the same year as L'Humble Vérité.

 It was the basis for the 1958 film One Life, directed by Alexandre Astruc, an award-winning 2016 film directed by Stéphane Brizé, as well as a 2019 play directed by Arnaud Denis and starring Clémentine Célarié.